Energy & Natural Resources

 - Land use attorneys with in-depth understanding of local and municipal laws and regulations;

-- Energy litigators in each state to assess threatened and filed claims, and,
+- Energy litigators to assess threatened and filed claims, and,

 - Document management technology, owned and operated by the Firm, that captures data for each project that can be seamlessly downloaded into a client’s operational database for managing acquired assets post-closing.